SKindij/Asynchronous-Programming-JS/README.md

 ### <a name="promises"></a>📖 ES6 introduced Promises

-&emsp;We can create promise, using Promise constructor that receives a callback.
+&emsp;We can create promise, using Promise constructor that receives callback.
 > &emsp;*A Promise is an object that contains a status and a value.*
 > > ```javascript
 > >   new Promise ( () => { console.log('something') } );